Cannabis in the United Kingdom: Industrial use

 The oldest evidence of cannabis in Britain was from some seeds found in a well in York; seeds found at Micklegate were associated with a 10th-century Viking settlement.
 Since it appears to have been mostly grown around the coastal areas it suggests the main reason for cultivating it was as a source of vegetable fibre which was stronger and more durable than stinging nettle or flax.
 This makes it ideal for making into cordage, ropes, fishing nets, and canvas.

 With hempen ropes being fundamental to the success of the English Navy, King Henry VIII in 1533 mandated that landowners grow allotments of hemp; Elizabeth I later increased those quotas, and the penalties for failing to meet them.
 As fibre became more available and the growing of hemp became more widespread, people began to find many other uses for the crop.
 It became a very important part of the British economy.
 Eventually, demand had expanded to the point that the demand for more fibre was part of the driving force to colonise new lands.
 Thanks to its hardiness and ease of cultivation, it became an ideal crop to grow in the new British colonies.
-Moreover, the naval ships built to protect the new colonies and those built to bring the hemp back, also increased demand, as every two years or so much of their two hundred tonnes of ropes and sail cloth had to be renewed.
+Moreover, the naval ships built to protect the new colonies and those built to bring the hemp back, also increased demand, as much of their two hundred tonnes of ropes and sail cloth had to be renewed every two years.

 Use as a drug

-Cannabis gained new attention in the Western medical world at the introduction of Irish physician William Brooke O'Shaughnessy, who had studied the drug while working as a medical officer in Bengal with the East India Company, and brought a quantity of cannabis with him on his return to Britain in 1842.
+Cannabis gained new attention in the English-speaking Western medical world at the introduction of Irish physician William Brooke O'Shaughnessy, who had studied the drug while working as a medical officer in Bengal with the East India Company, and brought a quantity of cannabis with him on his return to Britain in 1842.

 Use of psychoactive cannabis was already prevalent in some of the new territories that Britain added to its empire, including South Asia and Southern Africa.
 Cannabis as a drug also spread slowly in other parts of the Empire; cannabis was introduced to Jamaica in the 1850s–1860s by indentured servants imported from India during British rule of both nations; many of the terms used in cannabis culture in Jamaica are based on Indian terms, including the term ganja.